 The Committee on Trauma Mentoring Day brought together early career surgeons, senior surgeons, and senior staff.
 Activities focused on teamwork, mentorship, and building bonds.
-Interested in mentorship?
-The Future Trauma Leaders program call for applicants is open until July 29.

 From the early days of setting standards for industrial safety, to the prolonged and effective battle to improve automobile and traffic safety, to our current struggles with firearm injury and violence prevention, the COT has transformed the care of the injured patient by leading with a comprehensive, multifaceted public health approach.
 We've created an interactive timeline and a commemorative book on the history of the COT with a focus on how the work of the COT has transformed trauma care.

 If you missed the recent ACS COT Annual Meeting in Seattle, WA, you can watch four 100th anniversary presentations that celebrate the COT and provide context for various seminal accomplishments over the last century.